pupilfirst/pupilfirst/docs/curriculum_editor.md

 1. Only a maximum of 15 steps are allowed in a particular target
 2. Only one step of type _Upload Files_ is allowed in a target.
 Other action types can be used in multiple steps.
 3. It is allowed to create an evaluated target, without any steps.
-But this would mean a student can submit a target by just clicking the submit button without any action.
+But this would mean a student can submit a target by just clicking the _Complete_ button without any action.

 Once steps are defined, students can submit the target by executing the required steps and a coach gets to see the response from students for each step.
 Here's a sample on how steps created for a target reflects in student submission interface and in coach review interface.